Baghali ghatogh

-Baghali ghatogh (Persian: باقالی قاتق) is a northern Iranian dish made with Pach-Baqala, a local bean type resembling Italian borlotti beans.
+Baghali ghatogh (Persian: باقالی قاتق) is a northern Iranian dish made with pach-baqala, a local bean type resembling Italian borlotti beans.
 Other ingredients are dill, eggs, turmeric, and garlic.
 It is usually served with kateh (Iranian steamed rice) in northern provinces such as Gilan.
-This dish per definition can be considered a khoresh (Persian word for stew) but despite normal khoreshs it is a vegetarian food.
+This dish per definition can be considered a khoresh (Persian for 'stew') but despite khoreshes typically containing meat, it is a vegetarian food.

-Outside of Gilan, this dish is made with other big or flat beans such as lima beans, kidney beans or fava beans, depends on the availability.
-If using dried beans, they should be soaked overnight to shorten the cooking time.
+Outside of Gilan, this dish is made with other large or flat beans such as lima beans, kidney beans or fava beans, depending on availability.